Our participation in regional, national and international research networks helps our patients access colorectal cancer clinical trials.

 Gynecologic Cancer Program at OhioHealth

-With an estimated 98,000 women diagnosed with cancer of the uterus, ovaries, cervix or vagina, the OhioHealth Gynecologic Cancer program provides comprehensive care for patients with these type cancers — from diagnosis to treatment and survivorship.
-Our team of experts specializes in all areas of gynecologic healthcare, adhering to best practice clinical standards, working together to analyze your specific case, and developing a personalized and most appropriate treatment plan.
+With an estimated 98,000 women diagnosed with cancer of the uterus, ovaries, cervix or vagina, our program provides comprehensive care for patients with these type cancers — from diagnosis to treatment to survivorship.

 When members of your family have had the same or related cancers, there is a greater likelihood that the risk for cancer is hereditary.
 If you have an increased risk based on family history, genetic counselors take steps to help reduce this risk for you and your family.
 This could include increased screening, lifestyle changes or medication.

 - Radiation therapy

 Radiation therapy is unique to each individual and directed by your radiation oncologist.
 All our radiation therapy locations have real-time access to your plan of care, so you can schedule your appointments at the location that’s best for you.